TinkurLab/monorepo-pr-labeler-action/README.md

 # 🚊 Monorepo PR Repo Labeler - GitHub Action

-A [GitHub Action](https://github.com/features/actions) that labels pull requests with the repo(s) that they impact in a [monorepo](https://en.wikipedia.org/wiki/Monorepo).
+A [GitHub Action](https://github.com/features/actions) that labels pull requests with the modules(s) that are impacted in a [monorepo](https://en.wikipedia.org/wiki/Monorepo).

 ## How It Works

 This GitHub Action runs when an [`pull_request` event webhook](https://developer.github.com/v3/activity/events/types/#issuesevent) is fired in your GitHub repo.
-The action checks if any of the files in the pull request are in a monorepo repo (ex. `/directory/...` from the root of the monorepo).
-If one or more monorepos are found, the pull request is labeled with a label for each monorepo repo.
+The action checks if any of the files in the pull request are in a module (ex. `/directory1/...` from the root of the monorepo).
+If one or more modules are found, the pull request is labeled with a label for each module repo.
 Directories that beging with a dot (ex. `/.directory/`) are ignored.

 ## Examples

-Example of PR that has changes in two monorepo repos:
+Example of PR that has changes in two modules:
 ![GitHub Logo](./docs/labels.png)

-Example of monorepo repo structure:
+Example of monorepo module structure:
 ![GitHub Logo](./docs/repos.png)

 ## Installation